hoangthienan95/computer-vision-project/README.md

 ### Dataset
 The iMaterialist Dataset[7] is a rich dataset consiting of ~45k unique training images with over ~330k unique pixel-wise instance-level annotations.
 Each annotation represents an instance of a segmented clothing apparel in the image e.g. shirt, top, skirt, shoe, etc. The dataset also consists of ~3k unlabeled test images for the purposes of the online competition discussed below.

-The Dataset is presented as a set of JPEG images of varied dimensions and single CSV database file listing out the pixel-wise annotations for each image.
-The CSV file provides key attributes for each image including Image ID, Annotation Mask encoded in Run-Length Encoding(RLE), Image Dimensions and the Class ID for each annotation.
-Overall, the Dataset contains annotations spanning 46 unique categories of clothing apparels.
-It is important to note that in the original Dataset, the Class ID is obtained by concatenating both segmented apparel object index and predicted attributes' indices for this object. e.g 6_28_77 → Category: Pants(6) ; Attributes: Bell(28), Leopard(77).
+The dataset is presented as a set of JPEG images of varied dimensions and single CSV database file listing out the pixel-wise annotations for each image.
+The CSV file provides key attributes for each image including Image ID, Annotation Mask encoded in Run-Length Encoding(RLE), Image Dimensions and the Class ID for each segmented mask.
+Overall, the dataset contains annotations spanning **46 unique** categories of clothing apparels.
+It is important to note that in the original dataset, the Class ID is obtained by concatenating both segmented apparel object index and predicted attributes' indices for this object. e.g 6_28_77 → Category: Pants(6) ; Attributes: Bell(28), Leopard(77).
 The fine-grained attributes add an additional level of complexity to an already ambitious segmentation task, hence, for the purposes of this project, we discarded all fine-grained attributes from the annotation and only focused on the 46 primary apparel categories.
-Using the example above, the Class ID for the annotation above (6_28_77) would be read as Category: Pants (6) with the detailed attributes disarded prior to training.
+Using the example above, the Class ID for the annotation above (6_28_77) would be read as Category: Pants (6) with the detailed attributes discarded prior to training.

 Compared to the COCO Dataset, the iMaterialist Dataset is closer to a real-world application with a variety of objects resembling clothing apparels. iMaterialist also boasts of a much better labeling quality and is more fine-grained, so the general contour of the masked objects is of high quality and well preserved.
 This requires our training model to be more robust in order to learn detailed masking and tolerate diversity in categories.

 The iMaterialist Dataset was presented as an open online challenge on Kaggle.
-The challenge submissions were evaluated on the basis of segmenting fine-grained clothing apparels on a set of ~3k test images. iMaterialist does not publish literature explaining the usage or implementation of the data due to the propieatary novelty of the iMaterialist dataset.
+The challenge submissions were evaluated on the basis of segmenting fine-grained clothing apparels on a set of ~3k test images. iMaterialist does not publish literature explaining the usage or implementation of the data due to the novelty of the iMaterialist dataset.
 The online challenge ended in June 2019 with over 241 submissions ranging from a wide variety of implementations using pre-trained and novel instance segmentation frameworks.
 At the close of the competition, the mean average precision (mAP) for all submissions remained low with the highest precision reported at **0.32**.

 ### Exploratory Data Analysis
 We started the segmentation task by taking a deep dive into the iMaterialist Dataset using the base set of files provided with the challenge.
 The crux of the information is provided in the CSV database file listing out the pixel-wise annotations for each image.